Sane Spaces FAQ

 When you book a coaching appointment, my time is yours and reserved for you only.
 As such – I book appointments around you.
 So – Yes, I do have a cancellation fee of $150 if a client has not communicated an emergency, a last minute schedule change or is a no-show at the scheduled appointment time.
 In order to manage my own schedule and client base, I book coaching appointments on certain days each month.
 This allows me to fill my practice and manage my time more efficiently.
 So on coaching days – I will often have back to back clients for much of the day.
 If you know you must reschedule due to a conflict, please contact me as soon as possible to reschedule.
 If you must cancel with less than 48 hours notice of your scheduled appointment we will work toward an equitable solution.

-Another way is to purchase and download one or more of my products: Time to Toss It, Dimensions and The Unstoppable Woman’s Guide To Emotional Well-Being are all books that I’ve written that will give you a good example of what it is like to work with me one on one.
+Another way is to book a complimentary Discovery Call at your convenience.
+Or you could purchase and download one or more of my products: Time to Toss It, Dimensions, and The Unstoppable Woman’s Guide To Emotional Well-Being are all books that I’ve written that will give you a good example of what it is like to work with me one on one.
 I also recommend you read the testimonials from previous clients located here.

 Of course!
 I’d be delighted to answer your questions in a “Discovery Session” with you to see if we are a good fit to work together.
-Just call at 570-351-7146 or email firstname.lastname@example.org to schedule a call.
+Click here to Book a Discovery Call.
 I look forward to helping you achieve your goals!

 Recently, I was working with a client on making the decision to work with me as her coach, and we came across this fork in the road: